 Like most colonial-era outbreaks, this killer arrived in Charleston through its port.
-Though records of how many settlers contracted the disease are not known, it is believed that the pox killed between 200 and 300 victims out of population of less than 5,000.
+Though no records remain of how many settlers contracted the disease, historians believe that the pox killed between 200 and 300 victims out of population of less than 5,000.
 That's about a 5% mortality rate.

 Smallpox continued to rear its lethal head in Charleston from time to time throughout the 18th century, including a significant reoccurence in 1711.

 Just a year later, as the colony was still recovering from its recent smallpox rampage, another several hundred people died of yellow fever, outbreaks of which also arrived periodically in Charleston, most often through slave ships.

 Newspaper accounts of this outbreak sound similar to today's news coverage.
 McCandless quotes one contemporary writer who noted: "Shops shut up for six weeks, nothing but carrying medicines, digging graves, carting the dead; to the great astonishment of all beholders."

 Bouts of yellow fever continued to visit Charles Town about every five to 10 years until 1748, when it went underground and stayed until 1790.
 Then, without warning or explanation, yellow fever epidemics struck Charleston almost annually between 1792 and 1800.